Prerequisites

 The

-Statusblock will show the status of the database.
+Statusblock shows the status of the database.
 Once everything is set up, that block should look like this:

 Step 4.
 Access the database

-After the database is ready, the database service is available on port 6379.
-To access it, forward local ports from your machine to the service.-
+After the database is ready, its service is available on port6379.
+To access it, forward local ports from your machine to the service.

 Forward a local port to the database service.